AlbertLZG/AlbertLZG.github.io/_posts/2017-03-21-Suffix Array ( O(nlogn) Algorithm ).md

 ### Example:

-reference:
+Reference:

-    Larsson N J, Sadakane K. Faster suffix sorting[M].
+> Larsson N J, Sadakane K. Faster suffix sorting[M].
 Univ., 1999".

 ![](https://raw.githubusercontent.com/AlbertLZG/AlbertLZG.github.io/master/blog_img/2017-03-21-Suffix%20Array%20(%20O(nlogn)%20)/2017-03-21%2014.01.03.png)

 This example is slightly different from the original O(NlogN) algorithm in the Construction of 2H-bucket.
-Replace 'Move Tpos[k]-h to next available place in its H-bucket' by 'Process each unsorted group in I with ternary-split Quicksort, using V[i+h] as the key for suffix i'.
+It replaces 'Move Tpos[k]-h to next available place in its H-bucket' with 'Process each unsorted group in I with ternary-split Quicksort, using V[i+h] as the key for suffix i'.

 They are the same to some degree!
 Please think it.

 ![](https://raw.githubusercontent.com/AlbertLZG/AlbertLZG.github.io/master/blog_img/2017-03-21-Suffix%20Array%20(%20O(nlogn)%20)/2017-03-21%2014.01.15.png)